 Singing together for eight years and still having fun!
 The Columbia City Community Chorus welcomes people of all ages and musical training to come together in a fun, inclusive and spirited singing community.
 All ages and singing abilities welcome.

-Here we all are singing This Is My Song at last year’s Spring Concert.
+Here we all are singing This Is My Song at our 2016 Spring Concert.
 We had a great time singing and raised $1234 for Mary’s Place!

 I don’t sing because I’m happy; I’m happy because I sing.